matrix-org/matrix-spec-proposals/meta/documentation_style.rst

 Prefer British English (colour, -ise) to American English.

+Lists should:

+* Be introduced with a colon.
+* Be used where they provide clarity.
+* Contain entries which start with a capital and end with a full stop.

 OpenAPI
 ~~~~~~~

 When writing OpenAPI specifications for the API endpoints, follow these rules:

 * ``summary``: a phrase summarising what this API does.
 Start with a capital,
-  end with a full-stop.
+  end with a full stop.
 Examples: "Sends an event."; "Searches the directory."

 * ``description``: a longer description of the behaviour of this API, written
   in complete sentences.